 If you going for this method, make sure you have a glass cutter that doesn’t swivel like this one.
 It will be a lot easier to score the glass evenly.

 I was in a hurry and decided to go freehand and score the glass without the wooden block.
 I used electric tape to mark the cut line.

 > Score the glass

 This process is actually rather simple.
 Score the glass with your blade using light pressure, and try to do it in one go without going over the line again- less really is better!
 Apply light pressure while scoring.
 The camera had a problem with the scored line that is somewhat visible above the tape.

-> Pour boiling hot water over score mark
+> Pour boiling hot water over the score mark

-Next move to the sink and cautiously pour boiling water over the cut line.
+Next, move to the sink and cautiously pour boiling water over the cut line.
 Do it slowly, turning the bottle at the same time.
-You don’t want to splash too much of the hot water over the bottle in one go.
+You don’t want to splash too much hot water over the bottle in one go.
 Don’t forget to wear eye protection and watch not to burn yourself!